Clash Royale Used 10K+ Balloons to Create This Amazing Film | Muse by Clios

 Uncommon Stockholm introduces Clash Royale’s fearsome “Hero Balloon” character in a fantastical film involving 10,487 actual balloons.

-By turns ominous and comedic, the :90 from Blinkink director Sam Gainsborough does an amazing job of world-building, brimming with outlandish textures and colors.
+By turns ominous and silly, the :90 from Blinkink director Sam Gainsborough does an amazing job of world-building, brimming with outlandish textures and colors.

 While amusing, dark notes provide a compelling tension.
 The sheer alien nature of the spectacle feels whimsical and edgy.
 Plus, we’ve got maniacal laughter, explosions and “99 Luftballoons” on the soundtrack.
 Yes!